Germinating the seeds

 Keep the pots in bright light out of direct sun.
 If you enclose the pot in a bag or clear plastic container to maintain moisture, leave it open slightly for fresh air to enter, to prevent stem rot later.

 They can sprout at various times.
 Most should sprout the first month.
 Occasionally they can take up to 3 months, so don't give up on them!
 Once they sprout, give bright light, with no direct sun for the first 6 weeks.
-A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").
+A bright LED or fluorescent lamp kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 Fertilizing -- The first 2 months, feed every 7-10 days with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and contains all essential nutrients.
 After 8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or continue feeding with liquid fertilizer at 1/8 strength every 7-10 days.